REAL FOOD. REAL PLACES. REAL PEOPLE.

 Venture off the beaten path on our 3-hour walking food tour where our friendly, entertaining tour guides will introduce you to local carpenters, tailors, printmakers and leathersmiths, as well as our favourite eateries.
 Like the leather handbags, lithographic prints and bespoke furniture made here, the neighbourhood’s cuisine is also handmade using traditional methods.
-You’ll feast on Florence’s famous Lampredotto sandwich, sample delicious Tuscan meats and cheeses, and watch how Cantucci – also known as biscotti – are made before getting to try some.
+You’ll make your own panino using a selection of local ingredients, sample delicious Tuscan street food snacks, taste the region’s best wine, and watch how Cantucci – also known as biscotti – are made before getting to try some.
 The Oltrarno is bound to charm anyone keen to explore its vibrant culture, fascinating botteghe, Renaissance architecture and fabulous food.

 TOUR HIGHLIGHTS INCLUDE

 - Start the day in true Italian style with a coffee and flaky pastry from a traditional caffé

 - Learn about the history of the “bottega” and how it has shaped Florence’s most creative neighborhood

 - Watch how Cantucci – also known as biscotti – are made at a family-run bakery then try a few from the fresh batch

 - Learn about the ancient process of lithography at one of the oldest printing workshops in Florence

 - Visit a traditional leather workshop where custom-made leather bags and accessories are crafted using tools from a bygone age